pabloclarkd/web/content/home/experience.md

     date_end: ''
     description: |2-

-        * Communicate with customers over the phone to register them, sell services, process payments and manage appointments
+        * Communicate with customers over the phone to create accounts, sell services and manage appointments
         * Update database records of customers interactions, transactions and complaints

   - title: Online Data Analyst